Anti-Money Laundering

 IGC requires to communicate its Anti-Bribery Policy to all new managers, employees, customers, suppliers, and business partners.
 Suppliers must submit detailed invoices for goods and services purchased by the company before the payment of the invoice is approved.
 Only invoices that correspond with the delivered goods and services, including the correct amounts and correct prices, will be approved for payment by wire or by cheque.

 IGC prohibits hiring managers and employees or entering into a business relationship with new customers, suppliers, and business partners without the completion of a comprehensive internal risk assessment.
-IGC prohibits entering or retaining a business relationship with any managers, employees, customers, suppliers, agents, or other business partners who are believed to pose a risk for bribery or facilitating payment.
+IGC prohibits entering or retaining a business relationship with any managers, employees, customers,

 6.2.
 Anti-Money Laundering, Terrorism Financing, and Financial Crimes